bsebt/MagicPaper/README.md

 Simple.
 You hover your hand over the capacitors we created in any combination you like and its recorded.
 Do the same hand gesture as before and it will be recognized.

-Built using RPi, and node.
+Built using Arduino, and node.
 Picture can be found here: https://devpost.com/dombercz